ShenDezhou/Chinese-PreTrained-BERT/readme_en.md

 ```

 ### pretraining
+The training parameters of the BERT-Tiny-CN and BERT-Mini-CN models are: * train_batch_size: 32 * max_seq_length: 128 * max_predictions_per_seq: 20 * num_train_steps: 100000 * num_warmup_steps: 5000 * learning_rate: 2e - 5
+The training results are as follows:
+* BERT-Tiny: masked_lm_accuracy=22.74%, NSP_accuracy=100%.
+* BERT-Mini: masked_lm_accuracy=33.54%, NSP_accuracy=100%.

-After obtaining the above data, as of February 6, 2021, using the wordpiece vocabulary (model) of BERT WWM ext (the wordpiece model based on general data will be used in the future), the pre-trained of BERT will be officially started.
+After obtaining the above data, as of February 6, 2021, use the WordPiece vocabulary (model) of BERT-wwm-ext (the WordPiece model based on general data will be used in the future), and officially start pre-training BERT.
-The reason why it is called 'BERT WWM base QA' is that compared with 'BERT WWM ext', other parameters have not changed, mainly because of the limitation of computing devices.
+The reason why it is called bert_12L_cn is because only compared with BERT-wwm-ext , the rest of the parameters have not changed, mainly because the computing equipment is limited.
 The command used is as follows:

 ```
     from transformers import (
         CONFIG_MAPPING,